tbnorth/GitRDDES/PyCoPGit.md

    changes to the same file by different authors

    <Img src='star.png' style='width:1.5em;height:1.5em;margin:0;border:0;vertical-align:text-bottom;background:none'/> Gives you “track changes” collaboration
-   for everything (because everything should be a text file ;-)
+   for everything (everything should be a text file ;-)

- - Version control, especially git, provides a way to recreate the version of code which produced a particular output
+ - Version control, especially git, provides a way to recreate the version of code *and inputs* which produced a particular output

    <Img src='star.png' style='width:1.5em;height:1.5em;margin:0;border:0;vertical-align:text-bottom;background:none'/> Reproducible results